jharwell/sierra/docs/src/architecture/execution-model.rst

   — explicit override of concurrent jobs per node.
 This is the most direct control if you know how many things you want running at once.

-- HPC scheduler parameters — for SLURM and PBS environments, SIERRA reads :envvar:`SLURM_TASKS_PER_NODE` or :envvar:`PBS_NUM_PPN` to set concurrency automatically from the resources the scheduler has allocated.
+- HPC scheduler parameters — for SLURM and PBS environments, plugins may read e.g. :envvar:`SLURM_TASKS_PER_NODE` to set concurrency automatically from the resources the scheduler has allocated.
 See :ref:`plugins/execenv` for the full variable list each environment reads.

 - Available cores — for ``hpc.local``, SIERRA uses the number of cores on the invoking machine.